equinor/radix-platform/public-site/site/get-started.md

 # Requirements

 There aren't many requirements: Radix runs applications written in Python, Java, .NET, JavaScript, or [LOLCODE](https://en.wikipedia.org/wiki/LOLCODE) equally well.
 If it can be built and deployed as Docker containers, we are nearly ready.
-If not, it's not hard to "dockerise" most applications: we have [guides]({% link documentation.md %}#dockerfile-examples-and-best-practice) and [human help]({% link community.md %}) on hand.
+If not, it's not hard to "dockerise" most applications.

 An in-depth understanding of Docker is not a requirement, but it helps to be familiar with the concepts of containers and images.
 There are many beginner tutorials online; here's one of the most straightforward: [Getting Started with Docker](https://scotch.io/tutorials/getting-started-with-docker).